vue-reactivity/scope/README.md

 </details>
 <br>

 This package redirects the APIs in `@vue/reactivity` and add some hook to them.
-You should always import those APIs from `@vue-reactivity/scope` instead of `@vue/reactivity`.
+You should always import APIs from `@vue-reactivity/scope` instead of `@vue/reactivity`.

 ## License